top of page

 Michael Judge

-Games and Movement Teacher, Circus Play Teacher, Grades Afternoon Program Teacher
+Games and Movement Teacher, Circus Play Teacher, Grades Afternoon and Extended Day Program Teacher

 Michael has a long history in Waldorf education.
 He received his Waldorf Teacher Training Certificate in 2008 and his Spacial Dynamics Certificate in 2009.
 Spacial Dynamics is the foundational study of movement therapy and movement education.
 It focuses on the developmental progression of age-appropriate games, group activities and exercises that introduce the pupil, student and adult to the changing dynamics between the body, the surrounding space and the world in which he/she moves.
 In addition to his extensive background in Waldorf education, Michael actively supports biodynamics and founded the Chesapeake Biodynamic Network.
 Michael holds a B.A. in History from the University of MD and has completed the State of MD Teacher Education Certification Coursework.